 The Master’s in International Human Rights Law is taught over two years and fees are due for payment at the start of each academic year though students may choose to pay in three termly instalments each year if they prefer.
 Fees are the same for all students on this course regardless of fee status (i.e. whether you are Home/EU or Overseas).

-The total annual fees for 2018-19 will be set out in the funding and costs section of the MSt in International Human Rights Law course pages on the University of Oxford Graduate Admissions website.
-The fees cover your teaching and compulsory reading materials and accommodation & meals during summer sessions.
-Fees for 2019-20 will be higher due to annual fee increases.
-Please see the guidance on likely increases to fees and charges.
+The total annual course fees for 2019-20 are set out in the funding and costs section of the MSt in International Human Rights Law course pages on the University of Oxford Graduate Admissions website.
+The fees cover your teaching and compulsory reading materials and accommodation & meals during summer sessions as well as other academic services and facilities provided to support your studies.
+Fees for 2021-22 will be higher due to annual fee increases.
+Please see guidance on likely increases to fees and charges.
 Students who do not stay in the accommodation provided at New College during the residential period can receive a reduction/refund in the fees of around 18% in Year 1 and 13% in Year 2 (the amount is less in Year 2 because the residential is shorter).

 Applicants (especially those from overseas) should note that, in addition to fees, they will need to budget for their own travel costs and insurance.